-Similar to other jurisdictions, Sedgwick County has continued to address declining property valuations by making operational changes.
+Similar to other jurisdictions, Sedgwick County has continued to address modest growth in property valuations by making operational changes.
 Prior to the national recession, assessed property valuations grew by an average of 5.5 percent annually between 1999 and 2009.
 Since that time, assessed valuations were below 1 percent for three years (2010 to 2012), and fell in value for the 2013 budget by 0.7 percent.
-In 2014, there was an increase of 0.6 percent, with an increase of 1.1% in 2015.
+In 2015, there was an increase to 1.1 percent, and assessed valuations increased by 1.4 percent in 2016.

-In Sedgwick County, residential property accounts for the largest percentage (60.7 percent) of the total assessed value of real property.
-The second largest is commercial property, comprising 35.7 percent of the County's total assessed value of real property.
+In Sedgwick County, residential property accounts for the largest percentage (61 percent) of the total assessed value of real property.
+The second largest is commercial property, comprising 35.5 percent of the County's total assessed value of real property.
 The large percentage of residential property shows that individuals and families recognize the County as a growing community where they can purchase a home and establish roots, while the large portion of commercial property shows that the County's business environment is also favorable.